maxVA5/portfolio-site/README.md

-# Nico Alvarez Portfolio — Mixed Media Design System
+# Max Potenciano Portfolio — Virtual Assistant | Web Designer

 A two-page portfolio site (cover/about/skills/projects/contact + a companion style guide), built in plain HTML, CSS, and a single line of JS.
 No build step, no framework, no npm install.